 The clean and crystalline waters of Cala Deià are perfect for cooling off.
 To lie down to sunbathe we must find a comfortable place.
 At the ends of the cove it is easier to find flat areas with few pebbles, but for that we must arrive soon.

 Deià is the starting point of one of the stages of the Pedra Route in Sec (GR-221), to Sóller.
-Following the coast there is a route that takes us to the Llucalcari cove.
-That same route can be extended to the Port of Sóller, parallel to the route GR-221.
+Following the coast there is a route that takes us to Cala Llucalcari.
+That same route can be extended to the Port de Sóller, parallel to the route GR-221.

 Despite being a small town (just over 600 inhabitants), Deià has a reasonable offer of accommodation of all categories: from one-star hostels to four and five-star hotels.
 If we want to enjoy even more tranquility and nature there are also rural farms where to stay.